rehierl/abstract-properties/02-0-basic-maths/1-0-abstract-values.md

 abstract numeric value.
 That is, we use complex systems like numerals to represent abstract values we can't seem to grasp as an entire unit.

-* e.g. The string of symbols "2.0" represents the abstract numeric value 2.
+* e.g. the string of symbols "2.0" represents the abstract numeric value 2

 Note that the purpose of this concept of abstract values is to move past thinking in terms of specific values; such as numbers or words.
-The reason is that these are commonly associated with a "natrual order" of some sort (e.g. ordered by numeric value, ordered alphabetically).
+The reason is that these are commonly associated with a "natrual order" of some sort (e.g. ordered by their numeric value, ordered alphabetically).

 Each abstract value is considered unique and therefore distinct to every other value.
 Furthermore, the amount of values is considered to be **finite**.
-That is, and in the context of this discussion, the universal set of abstract values is, although very large, considered to be **countable**.
+That is, and in the context of this discussion, the universal set of abstract values is (although large) considered to be **countable**.

 Because of that, each value can be understood to be associated with a unique natural number (i.e. an identifier, in short an **id**).
 As such, atomic values are considered identifiable by their numeric id.
-The numeric id of a value will therefore be used simlar to numerals, as the representative of the corresponding value.
+The numeric id of a value will therefore be used simlar to numerals, as the representative of the corresponding abstract value.

-In order to refer to a particular abstract value of a given set of values, a value's id will be prefixed with a letter/character (e.g. `v`) that is common to all the values in the corresponding set of values (e.g. `v3` or `v:3`);
-which should help to avoid any confusion with actual number values.
+In order to refer to a particular abstract value in a given set of values, a value's id will be prefixed with a letter/character (e.g. `v`) that is common to all the values in that set of values (e.g. `v3` or `v:3`); which should help to avoid any confusion with actual number values.

-* The value `v3` refers to the value that is associated with id `3`.
+* e.g. the value `v3` refers to the value that is associated with id `3`
-* e.g. The value `v3` refers to the abstract number `123`.
+* e.g. the value `v3` refers to the abstract number `123`
-* `(v3 == v3)` is always true

 Note that, even though the relationship between a value and its id must in general be considered **random**, the numeric ids themselves can still be